-Sounds are a major source of thoughts, and like them, sounds are also part of your meditation practice.
+Sounds are a significant source of thoughts; like them, sounds are also part of your meditation practice.

-Even if you close your eyes during meditation, your hearing remains very active.
-You keep hearing the surrounding sounds: voices, the passing car, the barking of a dog, etc. But meditation leads you beyond these sounds.
+Even if you close your eyes during Meditation, your hearing remains active.
+You keep hearing the surrounding sounds: voices, the passing car, the barking of a dog, etc. But Meditation leads you beyond these sounds.

-You do not have to do anything, just stay indifferent to them.
-Let them come, vibrate, observe how you become aware of them, and how they disappear the moment you return to the object of attention.
+You do not have to do anything.
+Stay indifferent to them.
+Let them come, vibrate, and observe how you become aware of them and how they disappear when you return to the object of attention.

-If you stop at them, all you do is give them meaning and think more about them.
-As long as you return to the object of attention, you will always be able to detach yourself from thoughts or sounds.
+If you stop at them, you only give them meaning and think more about them.
+As long as you return to the object of attention, you can always detach yourself from thoughts or sounds.

-If during meditation your legs are numb, just stretch them to relax, and then slowly return to the object of attention.
+If your legs are numb during Meditation, stretch them to relax, then slowly return to the object of attention.

 If you feel pain in the lower back, put a cushion under the buttocks to sit more comfortably.
-Massage a little the painful area, and then return slightly to the object of your attention.
+Massage the painful area a little, then return slightly to the object of your attention.

-Important is for your back to be straight, and to feel comfortable all the time.
+It is essential for your back to be straight and to feel comfortable all the time.